 Stack

-What makes DepSentry compelling is its restraint.
-It does one useful job, keeps the surface area small, and turns public vulnerability APIs into something faster to read and act on.
+What drew me to this project is its restraint.
+It does one useful job: making public vulnerability APIs faster to read and act on, and does it without overcomplicating the flow.